tdauth/dmdf/README.md

 Each player of the six players can control one character.
 The character gets experience by killing enemies and solving quests.
 For every level the character gets two skill points and attribute points depending on his class.
-He can learn new spells using the skill points.
+The character can learn new spells using the skill points.
 When the character dies, he will be revived automatically at his currently enabled revival shrine.
+The struct [Character](./src/Game/Struct%20Character.j) provides all functionality for a character.

 ### Spells <a name="core_systems_spells"></a>
 The character can skill spells via the [Grimoire](./src/Game/Struct%20Grimoire.j).